-Our physicians believe in providing comprehensive health care services to our patients in a friendly, relaxed atmosphere.
+Our Physicians believe in providing comprehensive health care services to our patients in a friendly, relaxed atmosphere.
 We also believe in educating our patients as we work with them to achieve the best physical state possible by connecting them to care providers for preventable care, activating patient/family engagement, coordinating care and enhancing follow-up care.

-Knowledgeable healthcare professionals meet with patients in Southwest Iowa to determine their needs and connect them with a health, community and/or behavioral health coach.
+Knowledgeable healthcare professionals meet with patients in Southwest Iowa to determine their needs and connect them with a Community health coach and/or behavioral health coach.

-The coaches offer support, guidance and care; assist patients in understanding medical conditions; review medications; and make referrals to appropriate programs or services as well as help patients gain the knowledge skills, tools and confidence to become an active participant in their healthcare.
+The coaches offer support, guidance and care, assist patients in understanding medical conditions, review medications, and make referrals to appropriate programs, help patients gain the knowledge, skills and confidence necessary to become active in their health care.